-The Modernising Medical Careers (MMC) process has led to the development of Foundation programme (F1 and F2) and Specialist Training programmes for each specialty (ST1, ST2, ST3, etc.).
+The Modernising Medical Careers (MMC) process led to the development of Foundation (F1 and F2), Core Training (CT, CT1 and CT2) and Specialist Training (ST) programmes for each specialty (ST1, ST2, ST3, etc.).
 For the majority of Foundation posts, candidates are matched and interviews are not carried out.
-However, for Foundation posts that remain vacant, a short-listing and interview process is still used to select appropriate candidates.
+However, for Foundation posts that remain vacant, a shortlisting and interview process is still used to select candidates.

-For those who are applying for Specialist Training (ST) or General Practice (GP) training, the short-listing is undertaken by Deanery-based selection panels.
-Selection consists of a structured interview process.
-You are advised to check the MMC website for updated information that relates to your chosen specialty (see later).
+For those who are applying for ST, the shortlisting is mostly undertaken by Deanery-based selection panels.
+For General Practice (GP) and some other specialty training programmes, there is a national selection process.
+You are advised to check the MMC website for updated information that relates to your chosen specialty (www.mmc.nhs.uk).